The Lives of Others: Libel suit

 Henckel von Donnersmarck and Ulrich Mühe were successfully sued for libel for an interview in which Mühe asserted that his second wife, Jenny Gröllmann, informed the Stasi about his activities while they were East German citizens through the six years of their marriage.
 Mühe's former wife denied the claims, although 254 pages of government records detailed her activities.
 However, Gröllmann's real-life controller later claimed he had made up many of the details in the file and that the actress had been unaware that she was speaking to a Stasi agent.

+Stage adaptation

+In April 2026 a stage adaptation was announced, directed by Robert Icke and produced by Sonia Friedman, with an opening scheduled for 14 October 2026 at the Adelphi Theatre.
+It will star Keira Knightley as Sieland, Luke Thompson as Dreyman, and Stephen Dillane as Wiesler.